Inotrandom/deep-sea-shell/README.md

 ## Usage

-Default DSS currently has only three (technically four) built-in functions:
+Default DSS currently has only five (technically six) built-in functions:

 `alias_def <id> <value>`
 `out <msg...>`
 `src <path to script>`
 `cd <path>`
+`ls`

 These are defined in the `dss_lang.h` file